-A DIY recipe for how to make a soothing natural balm for dry winter skin that is cracked, sensitive, irritated, itchy or chapped.
+A DIY recipe for how to make a natural dry skin balm for skin that is cracked, sensitive, irritated, itchy or chapped.

-The answer is a soothing balm to moisturize dry winter skin using only pure, natural ingredients.
+The answer is a soothing balm to moisturize dry skin using only pure, natural ingredients.

 Winter Skin Care Product for Kids and Adults